dcond007/TableViewFundamentals/README.md

 ### Add Objects to Main Storyboard
-* Add a TableView Object
+* Add a TableView
-* Add a Cell Object
+* Add a Cell
-*   Place the cell object inside the tableview
+  * Place the cell inside the tableview
-* Add a Label object
+* Add a Label
   * Place the label inside the cell
 <img src="https://github.com/dcond007/iOS-Introduction/blob/main/TableViewGIFs/addObjects.gif">

 ### Create a new Cell file (Cell Class)